Need for Speed: Hot Pursuit (2010 video game): Development

-In August 2010, before Need for Speed: Hot Pursuit was set to take center stage at EA's press conference during Gamescom, it was announced by art director Henry LaBounta that Criterion collaborated with Battlefield creators EA Digital Illusions CE (DICE) in building the massive open world of Need for Speed: Hot Pursuit.
+In August 2010, before Need for Speed: Hot Pursuit was set to be shown at EA's press conference during Gamescom, it was announced by art director Henry LaBounta that Criterion collaborated with Battlefield creators EA Digital Illusions CE (DICE) in building the expansive open world of Hot Pursuit.
 Early in November 2010, Patrick Söderlund, Senior Vice President of EA Games Europe, said this of the collaboration: "I think the most important thing, when you have two high-quality developers working together, for it to work, they need to have mutual respect.
-They need to have that respect, to say ‘Ok, we trust you to do this.’
+They need to have that respect, to say ‘OK, we trust you to do this.’
 This was a case where that was so obvious, where the Criterion team had a full trust in the DICE team to do what they were doing, and vice versa."

 Recent games in the Need for Speed franchise included a story, but Matt Webster, producer of Hot Pursuit, said: "We didn’t really think it was necessary to include a story.
 If you’re a cop, the aim is to go up the ranks, while a racer’s aim is to get to the highest rank they can."
 EA stated that the combination of acclaimed developer Criterion Games, a socially-focused online mode and official car licences makes the franchise more accessible than before.
 UK product manager for Need for Speed Kevin Flynn said: "This is definitely the best Need for Speed I’ve seen to date.
 I thought Shift was a great game but different and a bit serious, while Hot Pursuit is more fun and accessible."

-With the game sharing the same title as the 1998 installment in the franchise, the game's creative director, Craig Sullivan, told why they didn't name the game something totally different, stating: "To be honest when we started out making the game we didn’t know it was going to be called Need for Speed: Hot Pursuit, we just didn’t.
+In regard to the game's title being shared with Need for Speed III: Hot Pursuit, creative director Craig Sullivan stated: "To be honest when we started out making the game we didn’t know it was going to be called Need for Speed: Hot Pursuit, we just didn’t.
 We got to the game before we got to the name.
 We realized we were making something that had a lot of cops in it and was really interesting to us, so we thought what can we call this?
 Eventually we thought this actually fits quite well with Hot Pursuit and went with it."